holtrop/propane/doc/user_guide.md

 Passing `null` for the slice makes the function behave identically to `p_parse_Statement()`.

+When the parse is completed via a non-EOF follow token, that follow token is **not** consumed from the input stream.
+The parser rewinds the input index and text position to the start of the follow token so that a subsequent call to `p_lex()` or another parse function sees the same token.

 ### `p_position_valid`

 The `p_position_valid()` function is only generated for C targets.